PCT-Models/predatorprey/README.md

 This research has been published in the following paper:

 Sandhu, S., Gulrez, T., & Mansell, W. (2020).
 Behavioral anatomy of a hunt: using dynamic real-world paradigm and computer vision to compare human user-generated strategies with prey movement varying in predictability.
 Attention, Perception, & Psychophysics, 82, 3112-3123.

+Realisation of the PCT Model on the human data and its comparison with other machine learning classical agorithms.